-In one scene, with Chuck's secretary and Chuck Barris in his office, the scene is labeled as taking place in LA, 1967.
-On a close up of the secretary, over her left shoulder, is the sheet music to Frank Mill's "Music Box Dancer", which was not written until 1974, and didn't become a hit single until 1978.
+In one scene labeled as taking place in Los Angeles, 1967, on a close up of Chuck's secretary, over her left shoulder, is the sheet music to nm1933401's "Music Box Dancer", not written until 1974, and not a hit single until 1978.

-When Chuck Barris and Byrd are in Mexico City (according to a caption), we can see a Saguaro cactus in the background.
-This type of cactus can only be found in the Sonoran Desert in the states of Arizona, USA and Sonora, Mexico and is rarely found growing over 4,000 ft.
-Mexico City is not in the Sonoran Desert and is at 7,500 ft elevation.
+When Barris and Byrd are in Mexico City (according to a caption), a Saguaro cactus in in the background.
+This type of cactus can only be found in the Sonoran Desert in the states of Arizona, USA and Sonora, Mexico and is rarely found growing at elevations over 4,000 feet.
+Mexico City is hundreds of miles southeast of there and at a 7,500 foot elevation.

 When the new CIA agents are target practicing, they are a shooting range that has a clear flat terrain behind it as far as the eye can see.
 That would never be the case.
 There is always a hill or some manmade elevation behind the targets to "catch" the bullets.
 Otherwise there'd be strays all over the place.